 Tbilisi Travel Guide

-Most attractions in Tbilisi are located relatively close to the city centre, including the Janashia Museum, the Museum of Art, the Anchiskhati Church, and the Saturday flea market.
+Getting around Tbilisi is relatively easy, thanks to a good public transport system.
+Travellers will find comprehensive bus and minibus networks, and a metro system that runs daily until about midnight.
+Most major tourist attractions in Tbilisi are located close to the city centre and are easily reached on foot.
+These include the Janashia Museum, the Museum of Art, the Anchiskhati Church, and the Saturday flea market.

-Old Tbilisi offers its own attractions, including the Royal and Sulfur Baths, the Narikala Fortress, and the art galleries of Chardini Street.
-It is home to some attractive neighbourhoods with unique architecture that are worth exploring, including Sololaki, Betelmi, and Mtsasminda.
+Old Tbilisi offers its own attractions, including the Royal Baths and Sulfur Baths, the Narikala Fortress, and the art galleries of Chardin Street.
+It's also home to some attractive neighbourhoods, including Sololaki, Betelmi, and Mtsasminda.
+They're worth exploring.

-There are several stunning lakes located just outside the city that are popular as weekend excursions from Tbilisi.
-Turtle Lake offers paddle boats, mountain and city views, and some good hikes, and is near the G. Chitaia Ethnographical Open-Air Museum.
+Several stunning lakes lie just outside the city and are popular for weekend excursions from Tbilisi.
+Turtle Lake offers paddle boats, mountain and city views, and some good hikes, and is near the Giorgi Chitaia Ethnographical Open-Air Museum.
 Another popular option is Lake Lisi, a larger lake that is better for swimming.

 Become our Tbilisi Travel Expert